 Students, third year and older, will be evaluated annually after advancing candidacy.
 These evaluations will serve a dual objective: (1) fulfill university requirements and (2) formalize and improve student-advisor communication channels in terms of progress and expectations.
 Evaluations will be performed electronically through a web evaluation.
 Take the time to fill this score sheet carefully and entirely.
 The student's advisor will fill a similar form evaluating the student's performance and the scores of the two forms will be compared.
 Differences of two points or more between the scores of the student and advisor forms in questions 1-3 will involve further evaluation by the Graduate Studies Committee, which could include calling for a meeting of the student with the Thesis Committee.
-It is encouraged that the student maintain regular communication with their advisor regarding research and expectations, to avoid discrepancies in the evaluation, and thus further involvement from the Graduate Studies Committee.
+Students are encouraged to maintain regular communication, and thus further involvement from the Graduate Studies Committee.
 It is expected that both student and advisor will have access to both evaluations.